AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-views-retrieve.md

 After you create and configure a data view, you can programatically retrieve it using the OCS REST API.
-Using a data-driven application like Microsoft Power BI, you can use the data view for data science enablement.
+Using a data-driven application (like Microsoft Power BI), you can use the data view for data science enablement.